markstringer-dti/markstringer-dti.github.io/dti.md

 And having users object to your software, or even hate it, isn't actually the worst response they can give.
 The worst response is utter indifference.
-But even such a non-response is useful earlier rather than later.
+And even such a non-response as that is useful earlier rather than later.
 Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
 Now, when you've spent less than a quarter of the time and money that you'd budgeted?
 Or later?

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky